Mintbase/Grants-Program/applications/SubDAO_Network.md

 * Publish more articles on Medium and other leading media channels to expose our project.
 * Launch an Ecosystem Development Lead Program to recruit and get more contributors involved in our project.
-* Join Polkadot related on-line and off-line events in the Polkadot community to expose our project.
+* Join Mintbase related on-line and off-line events in the Mintbase community to expose our project.
 * Bounty Program for General Community to attract more people into our project.
 * DApp Hackathon to get more DAOs and developers.